-In 2020, we paid an aggregate of US\$1.35 million in cash to our executive officers, and paid US\$61 thousand in cash to our non-executive directors.
+In 2021, we paid an aggregate of US\$1.3 million in cash to our executive officers, and paid US\$144 thousand in cash to our non-executive directors.
 We have not set aside or accrued any amount to provide pension, retirement or other similar benefits to our directors and executive officers.
-Our PRC subsidiaries and our VIEs are required by law to make contributions equal to certain percentages of each employee's salary for his or her pension insurance, medical insurance, unemployment insurance and other statutory benefits and a housing provident fund.
+Our PRC subsidiaries and the former VIEs are required by law to make contributions equal to certain percentages of each employee's salary for his or her pension insurance, medical insurance, unemployment insurance and other statutory benefits and a housing provident fund.